miha42-github/garage-installer/README.md

 ```

 ## Quick Start
 **NOTE**: binaries for the installer aren't yet available.
 This practically means that you must pull the source code, make sure that Deno is installed, and run from source.
-Instructions for installing Deno can be found below in the `Development > Prerequisites`.
+Instructions for installing Deno can be found below in the [Development > Prerequisites](https://github.com/miha42-github/garage-installer/blob/main/README.md#prerequisites-1).

 ```bash
 git clone https://github.com/miha42-github/garage-installer.git